Stonestown Galleria: History

 Stonestown Galleria, originally called Stonestown Shopping Center, was built in 1952 by the Stoneson brothers.
 It was built in the Lakeside neighborhood, bordering Lake Merced, along with apartments that could house 3,000 to 3,500 people.

 The anchor store, The Emporium, opened on July 16, 1952.
-Other early businesses included Walgreens, Butler Brothers, Gallenkamp Shoes, the Red Chimney restaurant and Woolworth's.
+Other early businesses included Walgreens, Butler Brothers Department Stores, Gallenkamp Shoes, the Red Chimney restaurant and Woolworth's.
 There were stores for local residents, including a grocery store, a bakery, and movie theaters.

 Stoneson Brothers also developed the Stoneridge Shopping Center in Pleasanton and Lakeside Village.

-The Stoneson brothers aged and the mall was sold to a pension fund.
+In 1970, a United Artists Cinema opened in what is now the parking lot behind the Stonestown Galleria.
+The cinema was designed by San Francisco architect George K Raad.
+The movie theater closed in Spring 2020, due to the -19 pandemic.

 In 1977, Bullock's opened at the mall, which was later converted to Nordstrom in 1988.

 In 1987, Stonestown went through a renovation and major redevelopment spearheaded by architect John Field.
 Field's plan added one story of stores, including a food court, a glass ceiling and marble floors, plus 350 new underground parking spaces.
 These changes led to the Stonestown Shopping Center being renamed Stonestown Galleria.

 In 1996, The Emporium was converted to Macy's when Federated Stores bought Broadway Stores Inc. in 1995.

 In December 2003, Heitman Financial, the manager, abandoned efforts to construct nearly 300 new residential units and a grocery store on a parcel next to the mall's 42 acre site.
 Neighborhood groups complained that the project would worsen traffic congestion in the area and create safety and environmental problems.

 In 2004, General Growth Properties bought the mall from Pacific Acquisition Corp. for $312 million.

 In November 2017, Macy's announced plans to close its store at the mall.
 The store closed in March 2018.

 On June 6, 2018, an article reported that Nordstrom would also be closing within the next 18 months which would leave the mall with no anchors, however, the article also reported that Nordstrom "has no store closures to announce".

 Nordstrom eventually closed on September 14, 2019, therefore leaving Target as one of the last anchor tenants.

+On September 8, 2023, Japanese arcade and entertainment company Round1 announced plans to take over the space that used to be occupied by Nordstrom.
+The arcade opened on November 9, 2024.